ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 [True random number generator entropy source (TRNG) porting instructions](../porting/entropy-sources.html).

-If the hardware supports TRNG, you must port it before running Device Management Client, because the client uses TLS, which in turn uses entropy.
+If the hardware supports TRNG, you must port it before running Device Management Client, because the client uses TLS, which in turn requires an entropy source.

 ### Connectivity